NixImagery/family/_drafts/2020-04-18-George-Alfred-Letchworth-Bournes.md

 ### Rosina
 Rose was the third named thus in the family group, after her mother and aunt.
 She married Percy Radford and (I think) lived in Barkway.
 Their daughter Jean married (?)
 Arnold and their daughter is my cousin Jacky Joiner (née Arnold).

 {% maincolumn 'assets/img/Rose-Percy-Wedding-Letchworth.jpg' "Rose and Percy's wedding, Letchworth, I think, in 1926, before Kate and Jack.
 My grandfather, G.F.
-Bourne, (I think) again in the back row, looking a little younger." %}
+Bourne, (I think) again in the back row, looking a little younger.
+George Bourne is again standing behind the bride." %}

 ### G. F. Bourne
 {% marginfigure 'gan1' 'assets/img/George-Norah.gif' 'George and Norah'  %}George Frederick Bourne was my grandfather.
 He married Norah Brennan and lived in Bedford Road, opposite to my old junior school.
 He loved to drive; his car of choice in his later life was a Triumph Herald.
 He was crippled by something like Parkinson's disease that eventually bound him to his bed on the ground floor of their home.